ICBAlban/Calibrating-measuring-instruments-in-geochemistry/README.md

 This code is written in Python 3.12, and the module required for its operation is numpy version 1.26.

+## Use

+Press the Enter key to enter the data

 ## License
 The license for this program is Apache 2.0.